horgatai/Pulse_Survey_Analysis_Report1/README.md

 ---

-## Skills Demonstrated
+## Skills demonstrated

 This project was built to reflect practical skills relevant to HR and People Analytics roles:

-- **Survey design literacy** — understanding what each question type (Likert, NPS, open-ended) measures and how to interpret it
+- **Survey design literacy** — understanding what each question type (Likert, NPS, open-ended) measures and how to interpret it.
-- **Data storytelling** — translating numbers into narrative, not just displaying charts
+- **Data storytelling** — translating numbers into narrative, not just displaying charts.
-- **Qualitative analysis** — extracting recurring themes from open-ended responses
+- **Qualitative analysis** — extracting recurring themes from open-ended responses.
-- **NPS interpretation** — calculating and contextualising a Net Promoter Score
+- **NPS interpretation** — calculating and contextualising a Net Promoter Score.
-- **Recommendations framing** — translating findings into prioritised, actionable next steps
+- **Recommendations framing** — translating findings into prioritised, actionable next steps.
-- **Report design** — structuring information for an HR/business audience
+- **Report design** — structuring information for an HR/business audience.

 ---

-## How to View Locally
+## How to view locally

 No setup required.
 Just clone the repo and open `index.html` in any browser: